BenjaminFiltjens/MS-GCN/README.md

 ## Data
 After processing the dataset (scripts are dataset specific), each processed dataset should be placed in the ``data`` folder.
 We provide an example for a motion capture dataset that is in [c3d](https://www.c3d.org/) format.
 For this particular example, we extract 9 joints in 3D:
 * `data_prep/read_frame.py` -- Import the joints and action labels from the c3d and save both in a separate csv.
 * `data_prep/gen_data/` -- Import the csv, construct the input, and save to npy for training.
 For more information about the input and label shape, please refer to the section [Problem statement](https://arxiv.org/abs/2202.01727).
+Data processing is not necessary if the downloaded features and labels are used.

 Please refer to the example in `data/example/` for more information on how to structure the files for training/prediction.